 In the empirical part, we investigate the connectedness of financial firms in the US, a powerful measure of systemic risk of the financial sector.
 We approximate the data locally and obtain rich time-frequency dynamics of connectedness.
-Economically, periods with connectedness being created in high frequencies are periods when stock markets seem to process information rapidly and calmly, and a shock to one asset in the system will have an impact mainly in the short term.
-When the connections come from the lower frequencies, it suggests that shocks are being transmitted for longer periods.
-This behavior may be attributed to changes in investors’ expectations, which impact the market in the longer term.
-These expectations are then transmitted to surrounding assets in the portfolio.
-Such a picture can also be seen in the two event studies of the global financial crisis of 2008 and the European debt crisis that followed in 2011.
+Economically, periods in which connectedness is created at high frequencies are periods when stock markets seem to process information rapidly and calmly, and a shock to one asset in the system will have an impact mainly in the short term.
+When the connectedness is created at lower frequencies, it suggests that shocks are persistent and are being transmitted for longer periods.
+The behaviour may be attributed to changes in investors' expectations, which impact the market in the longer term.
+The expectations are then transmitted to surrounding assets in portfolios.
+The two event studies of the global financial crisis during 2008 and the European debt crisis that followed in 2011 support our hypotheses.
 The results underline the importance of properly measuring the dynamics across time and frequencies and emphasize the important role of cross-sectional correlation in the connectedness origins.

 The frequency-based approach opens fascinating new routes in understanding the connectedness of economic variables with important implications for the measurement of systemic risk.
-Further research applying our measures to wider areas of interest and different empirical modeling strategies will be important in uncovering the connections of assets within market, or industry, connections across asset classes, and international markets and in providing grounds for further research in risk management, portfolio allocation, or business cycle analysis where understanding the origins of connections is essential.
+Further research applying our measures to wider areas of interest and different empirical modelling strategies will be important in uncovering the connectedness of assets within a market or industry and the connectedness across asset classes and international markets.
+It will also be important in providing grounds for further research in risk management, portfolio allocation, or business cycle analysis, where understanding the origins of connectedness is essential.

 { { }}